Best Extended Warranties for Electronics

 - Do you want ongoing support?: Some companies offer ongoing technical support if you buy an extended warranty, which can be especially helpful for those who are not very tech-savvy and need extra guidance.

-What types of electronics extended warranties are there?
+Types of electronics extended warranties

 Many retailers like Best Buy will offer an electronics protection plan when you buy a product.
 You can also get service plans from stores like Apple or AT&T.